-"And then we are in the dunes, shoes off - in line we storm into the salty water of the Baltic Sea until we have no more ground under our feet, swim far out and return to the beach slightly tired (...)
+"And then we are in the dunes, shoes off - in line, we storm into the salty water of the Baltic Sea until we have no more ground under our feet, swim far out, and return to the beach slightly tired (...)
 A few 'soldiers' are building sandcastles like little boys.
-It is a morning of most cheerful exuberance and lightheartedness, without thoughts about the hours to come and of which we have no idea."
+It is a morning of most cheerful exuberance and lightheartedness, without thoughts about the coming hours and of which we have no idea."

-The following morning the situation changes dramatically.
-The crew is informed: "Now we know - 4.45 a.m., we change uniforms, the raiding patrol leaves the ship.
-We shake hands with the boys for the last time, we all love them.
-It's dark and quiet, the Schleswig-Holstein is dimmed.
+The following morning the situation changed dramatically.
+The crew is informed: "Now we know - 4.45 a.m., we change uniforms, and the raiding patrol leaves the ship.
+We shake hands with the boys for the last time; we all love them.
+It's dark and quiet, and the Schleswig-Holstein is dimmed.
 While waiting for dawn, the ship slowly moves towards the Westerplatte."

-Suddenly Hans is very busy: "While deep down in the ammunition chamber I am pulling pods out of the bodies of projectiles.
+Suddenly Hans is very busy: "While deep down in the ammunition chamber, I am pulling pods out of the bodies of projectiles.
 It is starting upstairs: Wumm.
-That was gun tower Anton.
-A slight trembling is going through the ship and then shot after shot, for ten minutes on the fort and the plate.
+That was the Anton gun tower.
+A slight trembling goes through the ship and then shot after shot for ten minutes on the fort and the plate.
 We stop, and everybody knows: 'The raiding patrol is going ahead.'"